kubernetes/community/contributors/design-proposals/statefulset-update.md

 ### Canaries
 Users can create a canary using `kubectl apply`.
-The only difference between a [rolling update](#rolling-out-an-update) and a canary is that the `.Spec.UpdateStrategy.Type` is set to `ParitionedStatefulSetStrategyType` and the `.Spec.UpdateStrategy.Partition.Ordinal` is set to `.Spec.Replicas-1`.
+The only difference between a [rolling update](#rolling-out-an-update) and a canary is that the `.Spec.UpdateStrategy.Type` is set to `PartitionStatefulSetStrategyType` and the `.Spec.UpdateStrategy.Partition.Ordinal` is set to `.Spec.Replicas-1`.